Reminiscing With A Vision For The Future

 Which brings me to this….

-As you can see by the picture below of the vision board I’ve just completed, this adventure to South Africa is quite prominent along with my desire to work with horses and to help women flourish and create their best lives.
+As you can see by the picture of the vision board at the top of this post that I’ve just completed, this adventure to South Africa is quite prominent along with my desire to work with horses and to help women flourish and create their best lives.